 Staying inside in the air conditioning and recycling the air in your vehicle can help limit your exposure to pollen during those peak hours.

 Check out the Weather Channel's allergy tracker tool to determine the pollen levels in your specific area.

 While it may seem small, showering at night can make a big difference in your allergies.

 During the day pollen and other triggers latch on to your skin, clothing and hair.

 Taking those clothes off immediately upon returning inside and showering-- including washing your hair-- can dramatically reduce the allergens on your body.

 If you don't shower at night those allergens will be in your bed to cause reactions while you sleep and even on future nights.

 Allergy season can be miserable, but with a few of these tips you can make it through with the least amount of symptoms and irritation to your asthma.

-Jennifer has a bachelor’s degree in dietetics as well as graduate work in public health and nutrition.
 She has worked with families dealing with digestive disease, asthma and food allergies for the past 12 years.
-Jennifer also serves the Board of Directors for Pediatric Adolescent Gastroesophageal Reflux Association (PAGER).